VickySekhon/SortingAlgorithmVisualizer/README.md

 ## How to Install and Run the Project

-1. Clone the repository to your local machine - git clone https://github.com/VickySekhon/SortingAlgorithmVisualizer.git
+1. Clone the repository to your local machine
 2. Navigate to the project directory - cd SortingAlgorithmVisualizer
 3. Install the required dependencies - pip install tkinter
 4. Run the main script - python main.py